 - children of military families

-In states where they are available, ESAs have been embraced by parents.
+In states where they are available, ESA’s have been embraced by parents.
 In a 2013 Arizona survey, 100% of parents of ESA students reported satisfaction with the program and no parent expressed dissatisfaction.
-Parents also like the flexibility and the control that accompany ESAs.
+Parents also like the flexibility and the control that accompany ESA’s.

-In Arizona, there has not been a mass exodus from traditional schools: although about 20% of all public school students were eligible for an ESA, there were 2,501 participants in 2015-2016.
-Each of those 2,501 students represent a story of new hope for reaching their full potential.
+No. In states where robust school choice programs like ESA’s exist, public schools have not suffered harm, and in many cases, have seen improvement in student learning.
+ESA’s leave behind all federal & local funds for fixed overhead costs, while relieving the school entirely of the costs associated with having the student in the school.
+In Arizona, the most robust ESA program in the nation, there has not been a mass exodus from traditional schools.
+Although about 20% of all public school students were eligible for an ESA, there are now 3,500 participants.
+Each of those students represent a story of new hope for reaching their full potential.

 Education Scholarships Accounts are vital if we are to claim the promise of every student in South Carolina reaching their full education potential.